 The “fear period” is actually just a time of heightened sensitivity for pups.
 Typically these transient periods last for just a few days.
 It is important that extra care be taken during these times so that pups continue to learn only positive lessons; our training tasks are adjusted accordingly.

 I do very little novel stimulus work if any of the pups seem wary – there is still lots to do!
 Environmental challenges are appropriate, as are lessons about behaviors I will eventually put on cue.

-In the video about I am working with the pups in a field they have been in just once before, so this is of great interest to them but since it isn’t new it also feels safe to them.
-On this day the few adult cows that we have came up to take a closer look at the pups.
+In the video, I am working with the pups in a field they have been in just once before, so this is of great interest to them, but since it isn’t new, it also feels safe to them.
+On this day, the few adult cows that we have came up to take a closer look at the pups.
 The puppies thought the cows were wonderful!

 One of the cues I teach my pups is, “let’s go.”
 Said plainly…lead the way, pups!
 Puppies like to mill around at a person’s feet.
 Working dogs need to know there is a job to be done.
 When I give the pups this cue, it means that I want them out in front of me and traveling forward with purpose.

 This is a great project to work on during a fear period because it is fun for the pups, and it isn’t the slightest bit scary.
 I walk the fields with the pups several times a day and reinforce this cue with enthusiasm in my voice.
 I add energy by clapping my hands or slapping the sides of my legs – and away we go!